 Many people experience general hair thinning several months after a traumatic event, whether it be physical or emotional.
 This causes temporary hair loss.
-If you are suffering from anxiety, depression or going through a difficult time, the status of your mental health can play a significant role in the well being of your hair conditions.
-Most patients notice an increase in hair shedding a few months after the stressful life events which can last for 3-4 months on average.
+If you are suffering from anxiety, depression, or going through a difficult time, the status of your mental health can play a significant role in the well-being of your hair conditions.
+Most patients notice an increase in hair shedding a few months after stressful life events, which can last for 3-4 months on average.

 Hair treatments and styles

 Excessive styling and tight-pulling hairstyles such as pigtails and cornrows can cause traction alopecia, a type of hair loss.
 Permanent hair dye and hot oil treatments can both cause hair to become brittle and fall out.
-Scarring has the potential to cause permanent hair loss.
+The scarring has the potential to cause permanent hair loss.

 How to treat Hair Loss?

 Most hair loss does not require treatment and is either temporary (it grows back) or a normal part of aging.